glibin/watcher/README.md

 Watcher
 =======
-Script for watching file changes in directory and rsync them.
+Script for watching file changes in directory and rsync it.

 The history of this script starts from that PyCharm work very slow with SSH remotes and mounted drives (by sshfs).